frankhale/Aurora/README.md

-# ALL NEW WORK ON AURORA IS BEING DONE IN THE AURORA-NEXT REPOSITORY

-##Aurora - An MVC web framework for .NET
+## Aurora - An MVC web framework for .NET

-NOTE: I've created a new branch where I'm rewriting Aurora.
-That is where all new major work will happen for a while... =)

-###Features
+A tiny MVC framework for .NET

+### Features

 - Model View Controller based
 - Apps can have a Front controller to intercept various events and perform